ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: ShadowNet

 \section{ShadowNet}

 In this section, we introduce ShadowNet.
 First, we explain how ShadowNet applies linear transformation on a broad class of linear layers, namely convolutional, pointwise convolutional, depthwise convolutional, and dense/fully connected layers.
 Next, we discuss the mask layer for input/output privacy.
-Finally, we describe an optimized implementation of the linear transformations for ShadowNet.

-\point{Notations} Here, we introduce the notations we use for the rest of the paper. $X$ and $Y$ denote the input and output of a convolutional layer. $X'$ and $Y'$ denote the transformed/masked input and output. $\hat{W}=\big[\hat{w_1},\cdots,\hat{w_n}\big]$ represents a transformed convolution filter corresponding to the original convolution filter $W=\big[w_1,\cdots,w_n\big]$ where $\hat{w}_i \thinspace (w_i)$ denotes a masked (original) convolution kernel.
-Additionally, all random values (used for masking and the transformations) in ShadowNet are drawn uniformly at random from an interval $[-t,t]$ for some $t$\footnote{$t$ is sufficiently large and kept secret.} $\in \mathbb{R}$.
-Also, for a positive integer $n \in \mathbb{Z}_>0$, $[n]$ denotes the set $\{1,2,\cdots,n\}$.
+Finally, we describe an optimized implementation of the linear transformations for ShadowNet. \\ \textbf{Notations.} Here, we introduce the notations we use for the rest of the paper. $\mathbb{F}$ denotes a field. $X$ and $Y$ denote the input and output of a convolutional layer. $X'$ and $Y'$ denote the masked input and output. $\hat{W}=\big[\hat{w_1},\cdots,\hat{w_n}\big]$ represents the transformed convolution filter corresponding to the original convolution filter $W=\big[w_1,\cdots,w_n\big]$ where $\hat{w}_i \thinspace (w_i)$ denotes the masked (original) convolution kernel.
+For a positive integer $n \in \mathbb{N}$, $[n]$ denotes the set $\{1,\cdots,n\}$.